rachel-labri-tipton/sei-project-1-tetris/readme.md

 - Sound Website
 - Netlify

-## You can play the deployed version here:

-[Tetris 2.022](https://elegant-murdock-a314ad.netlify.app/)

-## Tetris 2.022
+# Tetris 2.022
 **Tetris 2.022** is my version of the classic arcade game created in 1984 by Alexey Pajitnov.
 If you're a 90's kid, you might have played it on your GameBoy.
 Tetris requires players to rotate and move falling Tetris pieces, tetrominoes, as they’re called.
 Players clear lines by completing horizontal rows of blocks where there are no empty cells.
 If the pieces reach the top of the board, the game is over.

+### You can play the deployed version here:

+[Tetris 2.022](https://elegant-murdock-a314ad.netlify.app/)

 ![](images/project-1-gif-1.gif)
-## How to Play Tetris 2.022
+### How to Play Tetris 2.022
  - Right Arrow = moves a piece right
  - Up Arrow = rotates a piece
  - Left Arrow = moves a piece left